gattia/template_python_library/CONTRIBUTING.md

 ```

 ### Style guide
-`{my_package}` does not currently have proper/extensive documentation.
+`template_python_library` does not currently have proper/extensive documentation.  {REPLACE}

-Automatically building documentation, and re-building figures would be a great addition to the `{my_package}`.
+Automatically building documentation, and re-building figures would be a great addition to the `template_python_library`. {REPLACE}

 If/when documentation is implemented, we will follow the [numpy style](https://numpydoc.readthedocs.io/en/latest/format.html).